chg-training/chg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 If you want to see how this data was generated - follow the [Variant calling and imputation practical](/sequence_data_analysis/variant_calling_and_imputation/README.md).

-This data comes from the region of the gene *FUT2*.
+This data comes from a region of chromosome 19 including the genes *GRIN2D* (which is associated with a number of [neurodevelopmental disorders](https://www.ncbi.nlm.nih.gov/books/NBK582335/)) and *FUT2* (which encodes [secretor status](https://en.wikipedia.org/wiki/Secretor_status)).

 :::